sodabubblewine/sodabubblewine.github.io/README.md

 3. Build new behavior from old behavior.
 4. Build new controls from old controls.

+**HOW TO DEAL WITH ANHEDONIA AND UNCERTAINTY**
+1. Read Dalio's "Life and Work Principles" when you feel anhedonia.
+2. Read Quine's "Methods of Logic 4th Ed." when you feel uncertain.
+3. Go to 1.

 ### HOW TO MAKE IT LOGICAL

-1. List the nouns, adjectives, and verbs you use to talk about it.
+1. List the nouns, adjectives, and verbs used to talk about it.
-2. Define as many as you can from as few as you can.
+2. Define as many from as few as you can.
 3. List true sentences made from those few.
-4. Conclude as many truths as you can from as few as you can.
+4. Conclude as many from as few as you can.
 5. Go to 1.

 ### HOW PREDICATE ABSTRACTS WORK